AlessandroTambellini/Href-Crawler/README.md

     - For internal links: It recursively visits each **unvisited** page, continuing the crawling process
     - For external links: It performs a HEAD request to verify if the link is valid without downloading content

-## Disclaimer
+## Note
 Href Crawler doesn't handle all types of redirection to other locations and it doesn't cover all possible responses.
 Also, the response back from a server might not be the expected one due to user-agent, encoding, proxy, etc. related stuff.
 All of this to say that sometimes you may get a warning or an error for pages that from the browser are perfectly loadable.
+A reliable alternative to this toy is [Link Checker](https://validator.w3.org/checklink).